 - It influences how effective marketing strategies can be

 Both of these are certainly true.
-The price of a product, and its margin, determines how much revenue the company will bring in and how much funding will be allocated to marketing.
+The price of a product and its margin determine how much revenue the company will bring in and how much funding will be allocated to marketing.
 The price also impacts how customers view a product in comparison to others in the same category, and the price elasticity of that product should be considered when setting a strategy.

 However, we would argue that we can build upon the second point to see a third way a pricing strategy can impact marketing: as a messaging signal.
 What if a brand or retailer chooses to be transparent with customers about its own pricing strategy?
 Regardless of the specific price levels and strategy chosen, what does the act of transparency signal to customers?

-The question of whether transparent pricing is the right strategy for e-commerce businesses is not black and white, but it is an interesting option to consider.
+The question of whether transparent pricing is the right strategy for e-commerce businesses is not black and white, but it is an interesting option to consider as consumer expectations continue to evolve in today's digital-first marketplace.

 First, let’s go over how price transparency actually plays out for e-commerce brands and retailers.
 Transparent pricing can be utilised in a variety of ways: